 Dry Tortugas Ferry: the Yankee Freedom III

 The Dry Tortugas ferry is a large catamaran called the Yankee Freedom III.
-Departing from Key West each morning, it’s quite the boat trip.
+Departing from the Historic Seaport area of Key West each morning, it’s quite the boat trip.
 You do need to book your trip in advance, providing names of the passengers, so planning a trip out to the islands is required.
+You’ll catch the ferry very near the Marker Key West Resort and the Waterfront Brewery.

 Cost and Schedule for the Dry Tortugas Ferry